 Outcomes

-Industry opposition to MUP focused on suggesting that models were not ‘evidence’ in the conventional sense, and that their findings were 'inconclusive at best' (Health Committee, 2012: ev103).
+Industry opposition to MUP focused on suggesting that predictive models were not ‘evidence’ in the conventional sense, and that their findings were 'inconclusive at best' (Health Committee, 2012: ev103; Institute of Alcohol Studies, 2012).
 They highlighted the weaker evidence for an impact on youth disorder and depicted MUP as unfairly restricting the freedoms of moderate drinkers (McCambridge et al., 2014; Katikireddi et al, 2014b).
-In submissions to the Health Select Committee the Portman Group stated that policy must 'build on the Responsibility Deal and be evidence-based … and not penalise the majority drinking responsibly' (Health Committee, 2012: ev103). , a voluntary system of self-regulation established by the Department of Health and the alcohol industry (Department of Health, 2011)senior civil servant
+In submissions to the Health Select Committee the Portman Group stated that policy must 'build on the Responsibility Deal and be evidence-based … and not penalise the majority drinking responsibly' (Health Committee, 2012: ev103).
+The Responsibility Deal, a voluntary system of self-regulation established by the Department of Health and the alcohol industry (Department of Health, 2011) had the advantage of presenting a solution that didn’t threaten existing policy relationships.
+As a senior Department of Health civil servant noted:

+The voluntary partnership piece is easiest route to go down: it’s the route of least resistance.
+So, the default position will be that the answer is voluntary partnership with industry … nobody will sack you for going into a voluntary arrangement with the industry.
+Anything stronger than that is a braver and braver option.

+(Author interview)

+Hence, ‘path dependency’ – that is, the tendency for civil servants to rely on well-established relationships when designing policy – adds significant traction to voluntary partnerships over alternatives requiring legislation.

 The claim that the econometric models supporting MUP were not reliable evidence spoke to a well-documented tendency for policymakers to approach prospective modelling as ‘subordinate’ to more familiar types of evidence such as retrospective evaluations (Katikireddi et al., 2014c: 491; Lorenc et al., 2014).
-MUP
+While ‘real world’ evaluations of MUP from Canada boosted the evidence base for MUP, these faced criticism on the grounds that they still applied statistical modelling, and that their validity in a UK setting was limited (Stockwell et al, 2012; Duffy and Snowden, 2012; Zhao et al., 2013).
+Combined with the fact that path dependency oriented policymakers towards voluntary alternatives, supporters of MUP struggled to counter challenges targeting the methodological validity, and political viability, of the policy.

 What are the problems?

-Comparing UK tobacco and alcohol policy, Cairney (2014) develops Kingdon’s ‘streams’ model and identifies five factors that policy change: shifts in departmental responsibility; changes in policy framing; changes in the balance of power between stakeholders, changes in the socioeconomic context; and lessons from international policy.
+Comparing UK tobacco and alcohol policy, Cairney (2014) develops Kingdon’s ‘streams’ model and identifies five factors that can support policy change: shifts in departmental responsibility; changes in policy framing; changes in the balance of power between stakeholders, changes in the socioeconomic context; and lessons from international policy.
 Many of these factors contributed to the viability of interventionist alcohol policies after 2010 – but what caused the English alcohol policy window to blow shut?
-Industry lobbying was, of course, a critical factor; however a broader clarifying can also be proposed:
+Industry lobbying was, of course, a critical factor; however a broader set of categories for clarifying recent ‘problems’ of alcohol policy can also be proposed:

-1 – .
+1 – Definitional.
 Looked at as a solution to specific health concerns, MUP appears strong: but looked at as a solution to youth binge drinking and disorder, it looks less convincing.
-The difficulty in resolving tensions between framing alcohol as a health and / or public disorder issue has dogged effective alcohol policy was a significant factor in weakening the supply-side interventions.
+The difficulty in resolving tensions between framing alcohol as a health and / or public disorder issue has historically dogged effective alcohol policy, with these distinct problematizing frames being more recently associated with an explicit conflict between ‘public health’ and ‘industry’ perspectives on alcohol policy.
+Failure within government to resolve these definitional issues coherently was a significant factor in weakening the political viability of supply-side interventions.